 Favorite Photographers

-One piece of advice has proven very true for me: to improve one’s skill as a photographer, invest not in more camera gear but instead in time spent looking at the work of other photographers.
+To improve your skill as a photographer, invest not in more camera gear but instead in time spent looking at the work of other photographers.
+I encountered this little piece of advice years ago, and it has served me quite well ever since.

-Sitting down and articulating why a particular photographer’s work has such stopping power is an opportunity for one to identify those characteristics of a photograph that makes an image so compelling: its composition, its use of what Andreas Feininger called the “symbols of photography,” or even the sheer power of simple timing.
+Taking time to articulate why a particular photographer’s work has such stopping power helps one identify those characteristics that make it so compelling: its composition, its use of what Andreas Feininger called the “symbols of photography,” or even the sheer power of simple timing.
 Doing this is not an exercise of imitation but rather one of inspiration.
 The work of master photographers shows us what is possible with the medium.

 Andreas Feininger (1906-1999)

-A poster-sized copy of his 1953 image of Route 66 in Arizona has been hanging on my wall for decades now.
-The lonely two-lane highway appears almost as an ancillary element that merely gives context for the cumulous clouds that dominate the composition.
-Feininger succeeds in capturing on film what he must have felt when he took in Arizona’s expansive landscape.
+When I was in college, I bought and framed a poster-sized copy of his 1953 image of Route 66 in Arizona.
+It’s been hanging on my wall for decades now.
+The lonely two-lane highway and the buildings alongside it appear almost ancillary to the sky filled with cumulous clouds that dominate the composition.
+Feininger succeeds in capturing on film what he must have felt when he experienced Arizona’s expansive and empty landscape.

 A selection of books by Andreas Feininger: